Antoine Westermann

-Antoine Westermann is a French chef born in 1949 in the Alsatian town of Wissembourg, on the northeast border of France.
+Antoine Westermann (4 April 1946, Wissembourg, Alsace, France) is a French chef.

 He held 3 Michelin Guide stars for his Strasbourg restaurant Le Buerehiesel and maintained a star rating at the restaurant for over 31 years until 2007, when he asked the Michelin Guide to remove them.

 Biography

 Early life

 Antoine Westermann decided to become a chef at age 8, encouraged by his father.
 He studied at L'Ecole Hôteliere in Strasbourg while apprenticing at the nearby Buffet de la Gare.

-In 1969, after Westermann earned his professional diploma, his father took out a mortgage on the historic family home to purchase a small farmhouse in the middle of Strasbourg's Parc de l'Orangerie for Westermann, then 23, to turn into a restaurant.
+In 1969, after Westermann earned his professional diploma, his father took out a mortgage on their home to purchase a farmhouse in the middle of Strasbourg's Parc de l'Orangerie for Westermann, then at 23, turned it into a restaurant.
 That spot became Le Buerehiesel, the Alsatian dialect meaning for "little farmhouse".

-1969-2007: Le Buerehiesel
+1969–2007: Le Buerehiesel

 Westermann remained head chef and proprietor of Le Buerehiesel for 38 years.
-Located in a traditional 17th-century Alsatian building, the restaurant earned its first Michelin star in 1975, followed by a second star in 1983.
+The restaurant earned its first Michelin star in 1975, followed by a second star in 1983.